yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 **P**rometheus is a time series database  monitoring system, Yes, once again, the result of an open-source-driven community.
 The development of Prometheus has been heavily influenced by the community, and it continues to be an actively developed and supported project.

-SoundCloud engineers created Prometheus in 2012 as a way to monitor the performance of their systems and services.
+**SoundCloud engineers** created Prometheus in 2012 as a way to monitor the performance of their systems and services.
 It gained popularity quickly and was adopted by other organizations.
 The CNCF approved it as a project in 2015, and it has since been actively developed and maintained by a large community of users and contributors.

-Prometheus' development is guided by a set of principles that prioritize simplicity, robustness, and usability.
+Prometheus development is guided by a set of principles that prioritize simplicity, robustness, and usability.
 It is intended to be scalable and capable of handling large amounts of data as well as a high volume of queries.
 It also has a set of integrations with other tools and systems, making it simple to use in a variety of settings.

 Let us explain what makes it a worthwhile consideration!